The Days of the Week

 August does not share a weekday with any other month.

-ON ALL YEARS:
+IN ALL YEARS:

 September and December share the same weekdays.